taosdata/TDengine/docs/en/12-taos-sql/25-grant.md

 ---
-sidebar_label: Permissions Management
+sidebar_label: Access Control
-title: Permissions Management
+title: User and Access Control
+description: Manage user and user's permission
 ---

 This document describes how to manage permissions in TDengine.